Rapid City Car Accident Lawyer

 - See a doctor immediately, even if you feel fine.
 Some injuries may not be immediately apparent and can go unnoticed for days or weeks following a crash.
 Seek a full medical evaluation and let your doctor know you were in a car accident.

 - Call an attorney.
-An attorney can help you evaluate your legal options, identify the responsible parties, and determine the best course of action moving forward.
+A Rapid City car accident attorney at Whiting Hagg & Dorsey, LLP can help you evaluate your legal options, identify the responsible parties, and determine the best course of action moving forward.

 After a car accident, you may be contacted by the other party’s insurance provider.
 An adjuster from the insurance company may attempt to ask you questions about the accident or even offer you a settlement.
 We strongly encourage you to not speak to any adjuster from the other person’s auto insurance company.